College of Natural and Health Sciences

 Three environmental science degree options are available as follows: B.S. in biology-environmental option, B.S. in chemistry-environmental option, and B.S. in geology-environmental option.
 The student interested in environmental science should choose the program that best suits his or her interest based on background, competencies, and career objectives.
 Arkansas Tech University’s location in the Arkansas River Valley between the Ouachita and Ozark mountains is ideally suited to environmental programs.
 With the diversity of ecosystems and geological formations found, the area serves as an outdoor laboratory encompassing habitats that range from wetland and riparian ecosystems to upland coniferous and mountaintop deciduous forests.
 Swamps, streams, rivers, and lakes dot the landscape.
 Geological formations ranging in age from Ordovician to Pennsylvanian are within easy field trip distance from the University.
 Crop farming, hog and poultry production, a nuclear-powered electricity generating plant, coal strip mining, urban centers, and a multi-use national forest provide ample opportunities for studying the impact of modern society on ecosystems and the natural environment.

-The employment opportunities in environmental science are good and projected to continue to increase.
+The employment opportunities in environmental science are projected to continue to increase.
 Graduates may find employment with environmental consulting companies, local, state, or federal governmental agencies, and private companies that have significant environmental impact.
-Environmental scientists are involved in the following types of studies: environmental impact analysis, pollution assessment and control, solid waste landfill location and management, ecosystem analysis, surface and groundwater resources, and air quality, and many others.
+Environmental scientists are involved in the following types of studies: environmental impact analysis, pollution assessment and control, solid waste landfill location and management, ecosystem analysis, surface and groundwater resources, air quality, and many others.
 The student interested in a specific environmental science curriculum should refer to the appropriate section of this book.
 For example, the B.S. in biology-environmental science option is listed with the other biology curricula.

 Arkansas Tech University offers complete pre-professional education for students interested in medicine, dentistry, physical therapy, and pharmacy.
 Students who study at Arkansas Tech University are very successful at gaining entrance into these professional schools.
 Although the entrance requirements for medical schools reserve the ability to accept students meeting the minimum core courses, in practice students gaining admission will usually have completed a B.S. degree.
 Most of these students major either in biology or chemistry, but any field is acceptable as long as they complete specific courses required by their chosen professional school.
 The Biochemical Option of the Chemistry major and the Biomedical Option of the Biology major were specifically developed to serve these “Pre-med”students in addition to others with plans for post-graduate education.
 Faculty advisors in chemistry and biology are also available to guide students targeting a wide variety of other allied health sciences including optometry, radiology, dental hygiene, dental pharmacy, pharmacy technician, and others.
 Course schedules can be customized to meet pre-requisites specified by schools of the student’s choice.